 TOSA Spa offers manicures, pedicures, express foot and back treatments, and full body massages in two locations (Terminal 1 and Skypark Plaza – not all services are available at both).
 Male and female treatments are conducted in separate spaces.
 The Six Senses Spas offer luxurious treatments to members and guests of Etihad Diamond First and Pearl Business Class lounges (Terminals 1 and 3).

 Abu Dhabi is often the middle point between two or more long-haul flights, so your time zones might be a bit off.
 Take advantage of a long layover and catch up on some sleep.
-There are two hotels located on the airport property, with one in the transit area of Terminal 1, and another just opposite the Airport.
+There is a hotel opposite Terminal 1 and 3.
 See our Abu Dhabi Airport Guide for more details.
-If you don’t need the full-on hotel experience, head to the Go Sleep Lounge, after Security in Terminal 3, which you can book into for as little as 4 or up to 10 hours at a time.
 If you are trying to rest in the terminals themselves, many travellers warn that it can get quite loud and cold, so be sure your ear plugs and extra sweater make it into your carry-on bag.

 These are just a few things to do on a layover at Abu Dhabi Airport.
 Visit our Abu Dhabi Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.